vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

    pass it as input to the selectors.

    >**IMPORTANT!** Never modify the state to which you subscribe.
 GoodData.UI does not support this action.
 The only supported way to modify the state is through the Model Command API.

+See also [this section](18_dashboard_component.md#access-the-state-of-the-dashboard-component-from-outside-the-component) for documentation for helpers that can make managing this easier.